carneiroigor/igmoney/README.md

-# Projeto de Aprendizado IGMoney
+# Learning Project IGMoney
-## App de Controle de Gastos
+## Spending Control App
-- Criar o app utilizando, React e TypeScript.
+- Create App using React and TypeScript.
-- Organizar os códigos da melhor maneira.
+- Organize codes in the best way.
-- Criar um desgin responsivo e agradável.
+- Create a desgin responsive e pleasant.
-- Utilizar CSS.
+- Use CSS.